 When a learning challenge has not been met, teachers will need to ensure that the pupil receives additional support in order for them to achieve this.
 Additional support should be evidenced in the child's book and dated by the class teacher when completed.
-Additional support may involve a short discussion with the pupil or they might have gone to Eblorn Village on other side of the forest; Said Milla.
+Additional support may involve a short discussion with the pupil or may mean that they spend part of the next lesson addressing gaps and consolidating before moving on.
+Support may also need to be provided to groups or to the whole class.
+This support is at the teacher's discretion.